 What You Need To Know About The Green Knight And Sir Gawain-Trailer Spoilers And Theories

 The final act of the poem is a test of Gawain’s courage when he must present his neck for beheading three times.
-After doing so the Green Knight reveals everything that happened in his journey to The Green Chapel was all a test and he was found virtuous.
-The Knight also appeared in The Greene Knight, and King Arthur and King Cornwell.
+After doing so, the Green Knight reveals everything that happened in his journey to The Green Chapel was all a test, and he was found virtuous.
+The Knight also appeared in The Greene Knight, and King Arthur, and King Cornwell.
 In each story, he is described as a tester of virtue.
 He was tasked with this job and embued with magic by Morgan le Fay in only Sir Gawain.
 In the others, his magical origins are murkier.

 No one knows exactly why the Knight is green.
-As the powerful knight seems to be immortal it is likely a nod to nature and the cycle of life.
+As the powerful knight seems to be immortal, it is likely a nod to nature and the cycle of life.
 The unbridled power of the natural world coupled with the ability to regenerate makes the knight dangerous.
 The Devil is often portrayed as green in early British writings and artwork.
-With the Knights’s undeniable supernatural qualities, he could be seen as devilish or at the very least chaotic.
+With the Knights’ undeniable supernatural qualities, he could be seen as devilish or, at the very least chaotic.
 Additionally, the Celts avoided green clothing because it was thought to be bad luck.
 The Knight is often depicted as being clothed in green with gold embellishments and having a wild beard.
 This description would allow him to embody both “the green man” of vitality and “the wild man” of anarchy.

-The tarot card shown in the trailer features a half-man/half-beast holding a blue mask.
+The tarot card shown in the first trailer features a half-man/half-beast holding a blue mask.
 Depending on which tarot deck this is from this could be an iteration of The Devil or The Empress.
 The Green Knight is frequently compared to the Devil and The Empress is the card for duality and new beginnings.
 Depending on if the cards are played upright or reversed as in the case of the trailer they have different meanings.
 In the case of the trailer, they mean either the person being read is about to break free from negativity as in The Devil or in The Fool they are about to embark on foolhardy behavior.

 Most of the characters shown sport hollowed eyes with deep shadows underneath.
 Who or what has caused so many sleepless nights?
-In the original story, the knight roams the countryside testing all he encounters.
+In the original story, the knight roams the countryside, testing all he encounters.
 Most fail miserably and lose their life.
 That would certainly be enough to induce plenty of nightmares.
-Lord Bertilak de Hautdesert and his wife Lady Bertilak play pivotal roles in the original story.
+Lord Bertilak de Hautdesert and his wife, Lady Bertilak, play pivotal roles in the original story.
 There is no mention of them in the description or character lists provided, however.
 The woman pictured above is Kate Dickie the Queen, not the Lady.
 Regardless of the Lord and Lady’s absence, there are other callbacks to the famous lore of the Green Knight.